 The University does not anticipate any impact on the implementation or maintenance of high-demand programs at HBIs.
-There are no Ph.D. programs in Healthcare Informatics in the state or regionally.
+There are no M.Res. programs in Healthcare Informatics in Maryland or the United States.
+The proposed M.Res. in Healthcare Informatics would be the first.